chameleon-hpc/chameleon-apps/tools/tool_load_prediction/README.md

 ## Package organization
 The code is simply organized with its utils as follow:
 * build/: a sample script to link and build the tool with Chameleon.
 TODO: need to adapt dependencies at your side.
-* chameleon_patch/: simple the src-code of the Chameleon lib (latest version) with some changes to fit the prediction tool.
+* chameleon_patch/: simply just the src-code of the Chameleon lib (latest version) with some changes to fit the prediction tool.
 To avoid hurting the original version of Chameleon, so leave them here temporarily.
 Note: need to replace them with the original one when we compile.
 * mlpack_utils/: some examples with mlpack library to build the regression models.
 * python_utils/: some examples with scikit-learn/mlpack lib in Python, to build and test the regression models.